segmentio/segment-docs/src/unify/Traits/recommended-items.md

 Keep the following in mind as you work with Recommended Items:

 - **Limit recommendations to key items**: Start with 5-7 items per profile.
 This keeps recommendations concise and tailored to each user's preferences.
-- **Consider audience size**: Larger audiences could dilute the likelihood of high engagement for each recommended item.
-Aim for the top 20% of users to keep recommendations impactful.
+- **Consider audience size**: Larger audiences can dilute engagement rates for each recommended item.
+Focusing on the top 20% of users keeps recommendations relevant and impactful.
-- **Give the system time to build the trait**: Recommendation traits can take up to 48 hours to calculate, depending on data volume and complexity.
+- **Give the system time to build the trait**: Recommended Item traits can take up to 48 hours to build, depending on data volume and complexity.
 Segment recommends waiting until 48 hours have passed before using the trait in campaigns.